Choosing the Right Boat Cover

 The straps should be sturdy enough to hold the cover in place and keep it there even in high winds or with heavy snow weighing down on it.

-Lastly, a solid warranty is a good thing to consider, as it demonstrates that the boat cover's manufacturer believes in its products and is confident enough in them to back with a warranty.
-Lack of a warranty may be an indication that the boat cover may not be of very high quality, and could be considered a red flag when choosing your boat cover.
+Lastly, a solid warranty is a good thing to consider, as it demonstrates that the boat cover's manufacturer is confident enough in its product to back it with a warranty.
+Lack of a warranty may be an indication that the boat coveris of poor quality, and could be considered a red flag.